pawl/raspberry-pi-1u-server/README.md

 1. Repeat the steps above (without `sudo rpi-update`) with the new OS on the SSD.
 SSH'ing into the new OS on the SSD may require clearing out the line with the corresponding IP in your `~/.ssh/known_hosts` file.

 ## Hardware Setup

-1. Install the Raspberry Pi's in their Flirc Cases.
-Make sure you put the bottom on the case before adding the screws.
+1. Install the Raspberry Pi's into their cases.
+1. Install the M.2 drives into their enclosures.
+1. Add mounting tape to each of the SSDs and attach them to the top of the Raspberry Pi's.
 1. Add labels with numbers to the tops of the cases.
-1. Cut 8x 6" lengths of standed wire, strip the ends,
+These numbers will correspond to the hostnames of the Pi's in the software setup.
+1. Cut 8x 6" lengths of red standed wire, strip the both ends, and install one side of the wire end in the "+" slot of the USB terminal blocks and the other side into the 5V terminal blocks of the ATX power supply breakout board.
+Make sure the 20 pin power supply has a corresponding wire, some wires will be missing and may not actually work on the power breakout board.
+1. Cut and strip 8x 6" lengths of green standed wires then install one side of the wire end in the "-" slot of the USB terminal blocks and the other side into the COM terminal blocks of the ATX power supply breakout board.
+Again, ensure the wire exists on the 20 pin cable before using the terminal block.
 1. Start to lay out the Raspberry Pi's, switch, and power supply breakout board in the chassis.
 Don't plug the power supply into the wall yet.
+1. Cut the 12V barrel connector off of the power adapter for the network switch.
+Attach the "+" and "-".
+You will probably need to use a ohm meter to determine which wire.
+There's a diagram on the back of the switch that shows
 1. https://labensky.de/raspberry-pi-relay-module-wiring/
+1. Wire the fan controller to the blower fan in the chassis.
+1. Drill a hole in the front of the case for the power switch.
+1. Wire the "PWR_OK" and ground to one of the LEDs on the front panel.
+1. Apply electrical tape over the unused header pins and terminal blocks to prevent accidental electrical shorts.

 TODO